LizzyonGit/fruits-hold-em/TESTING.md

 #### Browser testing

 I tested on Chrome, Edge and FireFox.
+The lay-out and functionality was tested in Safari as well.

 In Firefox, I get two warnings in the console about the used font using an empty gid in glyph 1 and 209: *downloadable font: glyf: empty gid 1364 used as component in glyph 1 (font-family: "Nabla" style:normal weight:400 stretch:100 src index:0) source: https://fonts.gstatic.com/s/nabla/v10/j8_D6-LI0Lvpe7Makz5UhJt9C3uqg_X_75gyGS4jAxsNIjrRBRdeFQx8.woff2*, and *downloadable font: glyf: empty gid 1649 used as component in glyph 209 (font-family: "Nabla" style:normal weight:400 stretch:100 src index:0) source: https://fonts.gstatic.com/s/nabla/v10/j8_D6-LI0Lvpe7Makz5UhJt9C3uqg_X_75gyGS4jAxsNIjrRBRdeFQx8.woff2*.
 While I could not figure out what glyphs these are, I found someone else getting the same kind of warning which could be ignored [here](https://github.com/arrowtype/recursive/issues/539).
 But this was related to a different font.
 I know that my font *Nabla* is not suported everywhere, but it renders OK in Firefox.
 When I check the console for the [Google Fonts page for Nabla](https://fonts.google.com/specimen/Nabla/glyphs), I get similar warnings including the two exact ones I got.
 My conclusion is that I did not do anything wrong, these are warnings related to *Nabla* only.

 #### Device testing

+Tested on Dell, Lenovo laptop and on Huawei phone.

 This website does not have a lot of different lay-outs on different screen sizes, the differences I have implemented work as intended: